Spine34/jeedom-plugin-speedtestByOokla/docs/en_US/index.md

-# Plugin Speedtest by Ookla
+# Speedtest by Ookla plugin

-This plugin allows to test internet bandwidth using [Speedtest by Ookla](https://www.speedtest.net).
+This plugin allows you to test the Internet bandwidth using [Speedtest by Ookla](https://www.speedtest.net).

-## Plugin Setup
+## Plugin configuration

-After downloading the plugin, you must activate it and install its dependencies.
+After downloading the plugin, you have to activate it and install its dependencies.

 ## Equipment configuration

-- **Equipment name**: allows you to name your equipment
+- **Equipment name** : allows you to give a name of your equipment
-- **Parent object**: allows you to indicate the parent object to which the equipment belongs
+- **Parent object** : makes it possible to indicate the parent object to which the equipment belongs
-- **Category**: allows you to choose the categories of the equipment (it can belong to several categories)
+- **Category** : allows you to choose the categories of the equipment (it can belong to several categories)
-- **Activate**: makes your equipment active
+- **Activate** : allows you to make your equipment active
-- **Visible**: allows you to make your equipment visible
+- **Visible** : allows you to make your equipment visible
-- **Auto-refresh**: allows you to define the refresh frequency of the info commands and the list of the closest servers
+- **Self-actualization** : allows you to define the refresh frequency of info commands and the closest server list
-- **Templates**: allows the use of templates dedicated to the plugin instead of core widgets (settings in Advanced equipment configuration => Display tab => Widget section)
+- **Templates** : allows you to use the templates dedicated to the plugin instead of the core widgets (settings in Advanced equipment configuration => Display tab => Widget section)
-- **Test server ID**: allows you to choose a specific test server (to be used only if the automatically chosen server returns incorrect values)
+- **Test server ID** : allows you to choose a specific test server (to be used only if the server chosen automatically returns erroneous values)
-- **Disable errors**: allows you to disable errors when your internet connection is down
+- **Deactivate errors** : allows you to deactivate errors when your Internet connection is out of service
-- **Equipment description**: allows you to give a description to your equipment
+- **Equipment description** : allows you to describe your equipment
-- **List of closest servers**: displays the list of closest servers
+- **Closest servers list** : allows you to display the closest server list

 > **Important**
 >
-> The plugin automatically accepts the terms of use of the `speedtest` package:
+> The plugin automatically accepts the general conditions of use of the `speedtest` package :
 > ```
 > ==============================================================================
 >